 - 12. The PHA will take appropriate affirmative action to award contracts to minority and women's business enterprises under 24 CFR 5.105(a). - 13.
 The PHA will provide the responsible entity or HUD any documentation that the responsible entity or HUD needs to carry out its review under the National Environmental Policy Act and other related authorities in accordance with 24 CFR Part 58 or Part 50, respectively. - 14.
 With respect to public housing the PHA will comply with Davis-Bacon or HUD determined wage rate requirements under Section 12 of the United States Housing Act of 1937 and the Contract Work Hours and Safety Standards Act. - 15.
-The PHA will keep records in accordance with 24 CFR 85.20 and facilitate an effective audit to determine compliance with program requirements. - 16.
-The PHA will comply with the Lead-Based Paint Poisoning Prevention Act, the Residential Lead-Based Paint Hazard Reduction Act of 1992, and 24 CFR Part 35. - 17.
+The PHA will keep records in accordance with 24 CFR 85.20 and facilitate an effective audit to determine compliance with program requirements. - The PHA will comply with the Lead-Based Paint Poisoning Prevention Act, the Residential Lead-Based Paint Hazard Reduction Act of 1992, and 24 CFR Part 35. - 17.
 The PHA will comply with the policies, guidelines, and requirements of OMB Circular No. A-87 (Cost Principles for State, Local and Indian Tribal Governments), 2 CFR Part 225, and 24 CFR Part 85 (Administrative Requirements for Grants and Cooperative Agreements to State, Local and Federally Recognized Indian Tribal Governments). - 18.
 The PHA will undertake only activities and programs covered by the Plan in a manner consistent with its Plan and will utilize covered grant funds only for activities that are approvable under the regulations and included in its Plan. - 19.
 All attachments to the Plan have been and will continue to be available at all times and all locations that the PHA Plan is available for public inspection.
 All required supporting documents have been made available for public inspection along with the Plan and additional requirements at the primary business office of the PHA and at all other times and locations identified by the PHA in its PHA Plan and will continue to be made available at least at the primary business office of the PHA. - 22.
 The PHA certifies that it is in compliance with applicable Federal statutory and regulatory requirements, including the Declaration of Trust(s).

-Housing Authority of the County of Alameda CA067

-PHA Name PHA Number/HA Code
+Housing Authority of the County of Alameda PHA Name CA067 PHA Number/HA Code x 5-Year PHA Plan for Fiscal Years 2020 - 2024

-X Annual PHA Plan for Fiscal Year 2021
+X Annual PHA Plan for Fiscal Year 2020

-5-Year PHA Plan for Fiscal Years 20 20

-I hereby certify that all the information stated herein, as well as any information provice prosecute false claims and statements.
-Conviction may result in criminal and/or civil process. enalties.
+I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
+Warning: HUD will prosecute false claims and statements.
+Conviction may result in criminal and/or civil penalties.
 (18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
 3729, 3802).

-Name of Authorized Official Michael Hannon Title Housing Commission Chairperson
+Name of Authorized Official Michael Hannon Title Housing Commission Chairperson form HUD-50077-ST-HCV-HP (12/2014)

-Signature The lack Ham Date March 10, 2021
+Date